sts10/sts10.github.io/_posts/2022-09-26-just-word-lists.markdown

 Now, when I want to make a new list, I can drop the command write in the justfile and I'm all set.
 I can even run `just --list` to list all of my available just commands.
 Nifty!

 (Note that, for now, I haven't pushed the justfile to the word list repo, mostly to avoid confusion.)

+## A Just plugin for Vim
+For improved Just syntax in Vim, I installed up [this vim-just plugin](https://github.com/NoahTheDuke/vim-just).
+Though Just was usable even before I installed this plugin.

 ## Why not use BASH/Shell?